mobro-git/BTR/README.md

   ),
 ```

-Code like this renders the corresponding rmarkdown file.
-The first parameter names the target, the second one points to the file path of the rmarkdown, output_dir gives the file directory to save the rendered output, output_file specifies the file name, and params lets you set parameters that your rmakrdown has in the yaml header.
-To link dependencies between rmakrdown targets and other targets, use `tar_load()` within the markdown to pull in other targets.
+Code like this renders the corresponding .Rmd file.
+The first parameter names the target, the second one points to the file path of the .Rmd, output_dir gives the file directory to save the rendered output, output_file specifies the file name, and params lets you set parameters that the .Rmd file has in the YAML header.
+To link dependencies between RMarkdown targets and other targets, use `tar_load()` within the markdown to pull in other targets.

 ### 2) Relevant Commands

-To run the pipeline after loading the EMF37viz.Rproj, use `targets::tar_make()` command.
+To run the pipeline after loading BTR.Rproj, use `targets::tar_make()` command.

-To invalidate a pipeline (delete all caches), use `targets::tar_invalidate()` command.
+To invalidate all targets in the pipeline (delete all caches in /_targets), use `targets::tar_invalidate(everything())` command.
 If you want to specify a specific target, use `tar_invalidate(target_name)`.

 To load a target object inside a function/file into your local environment, use `targets::tar_load(xxx)` command, where xxx denotes the target name.